Complication of isolation? The United States finds it difficult to avoid Russia - ExBulletin

 Already, Western pleas to convince countries in Asia, Africa and the Middle East to avoid Russia appear to have been ignored as Lavrov travels the world.

 Yet on Wednesday, Blinken downplayed Lavrov’s globetrotting significance.
-He said it was a response to the cold reception Russia has received from the Ukraine-linked wheat and grain shortages currently plaguing large parts of the developing world, especially as a UN-backed agreement to release these supplies has yet to be implemented.
+He said it was a response to the cold reception Russia received Wheat and grain shortages linked to Ukraine is currently rampant in large parts of the developing world, particularly a United Nations-backed deal to release those supplies has not yet been implemented.

 What I see is a desperate defense game to somehow try to justify to the world the actions Russia has taken, Blinken said.
 Somehow try to justify what is unjustifiable.